Get Or Renew Your NMWD Permit Now

 Jan 31 st (Following Year)

-After you initially obtain your New Mexico semi-truck permit, taxes must be paid every quarter for the Weight and Distance Permit.
-The permit itself is valid through December 31st of each year.
-Every year you are required to renew your permit to stay in good standing with the state.
+After you initially obtain your New Mexico semi-truck permit, you have to file and pay the Weight Distance Tax every three months.
+The permit is valid until December 31st of each year, but it must be renewed every year to stay in compliance with state rules.

 Permit Professionals Here to Help